MercuryWorkshop/anuraOS/README.md

 An entirely local browser-based "OS" and development environment with complete graphical Linux emulation, visually based on ChromiumOS.
 See a demo [here](https://anura.pro), fully in your browser.

 > [!WARNING]
 > Anura mainly targets Chromium but should work on most browsers.
-For a list of known browser specific quirks check out [Browser Quirks](BrowserQuirks.md).
+For a list of known browser specific quirks check [this document](BrowserQuirks.md).

 Anura uses the features of a PWA (Progressive Web App) to make its environment work fully offline, providing a virtual filesystem (synced with the Linux emulator), a code editor, and a modular and extensible app system.
 You can even edit Anura's code live while inside of it!